Adding custom fonts on Squarespace

 Step 5

-Repeat steps 1 and 2. to add more custom font.
-Please note for SEO effeciency, it is better to have a maximum of 2 custom fonts.
+Repeat steps 1 and 2 to add more custom fonts.
+Please note for SEO efficiency, it is better to have a maximum of 2 custom fonts.

 If you have any questions or need any help with your Squarespace website design, you can book a 1:1 consultation.

-All work in this guide is provided ?“AS IS”.
-Other than as provided this guide makes no other warranties, express or implied, and hereby disclaims all implied warranties, including any warranty of fitness for a particular purpose.
+All work in this guide is provided ‘as-is’.
+Other than as provided this guide makes no other warranties, expressed or implied, and hereby disclaims all implied warranties, including any warranty of fitness for a particular purpose.

 If you require professional advice, you can book our consultation services.